azsk/AzTS-docs/Control coverage/Feature/VirtualMachine.md

 - **Azure Portal**

 	 Refer: https://docs.microsoft.com/en-us/azure/security-center/security-center-disk-encryption?toc=%2fazure%2fsecurity%2ftoc.json.
-Note: After enabling disk encryption, it takes some time for changes to reflect in Azure Security Center (ASC).
+Note: After enabling disk encryption, it takes some time for changes to reflect in Microsoft Defender for Cloud (MDC).
 Thus, if you scan immediately, the control may still fail even though the VM itself shows as encrypted.
 Please wait a few hours to ascertain the fix.
 <!--
 - **PowerShell**